WHAI

-WHAI (98.3 FM) is an adult contemporary radio station in Greenfield, Massachusetts, owned by Saga Communications and operated as part of its Western Mass Radio Group.
+WHAI (98.3 FM) is an adult contemporary radio station in Greenfield, Massachusetts, United States, owned by Saga Communications and operated as part of its Western Mass Radio Group.
 WHAI originated on the AM dial in 1938, adding WHAI-FM on May 15, 1948 on its 10th birthday.
 WHAI then became WHMQ in 2001, and began to carry different programming from the FM signal.